-- 1. Attendance and participation in course (element)s may be part of a course exam when announced in the course manual. - 2.
+- 1. Attendance and participation in a course (element)s can be part of a course exam as specified in the Rules and Regulations. - 2.
 Attendance at and participation in the final exam first sit and resit (if applicable) and other components of the course exam is mandatory.